ig3/srf-scheduler/README.md

 new cards.

 New cards are presented if:
- * average study time < configured target study time;
+ * predicted average study time < `config.studyTimeTarget`; and
+ * predicted study time in the next 24 hours < config.studyTimeLimit; and
  * new cards in the current calendar day < `config.maxNewCardsPerDay`; and
  * there are no overdue cards

+When the above conditions are satisfied and there are cards due, new cards are presented interleaved with the due cards.
+The number of reviews between new cards is adjusted so that they are spaced out throughout the day's study.

+When there are no cards due, a new card will be presented if, in addition to the conditions noted above:
-New cards are presented when there are no due cards if either average study time or predicted study time in the next 24 hours are less than `config.goModeThreshold`.
-Otherwise new cards are presented interleaved between due cards.
+ * predicted average study time < config.goModeThreshold; or
+ * predicted study time in the next 24 hours < config.goModeThreshold.

+Predicted study time in the next 24 hours is based on:
+ * the number of cards due in the next 24 hours
+ * the recent average number of new cards per day
+ * the recent average study time per day per card

-For these controls, average study time is determined from:
+Predicted average study time is based on:
- * actual study time in the past 24 hours
+ * the actual study time in the past 24 hours (25%)
- * predicted study time in the next 24 hours
+ * the predicted study time in the next 24 hours (25%)
- * actual average study time in the past 14 days of study
+ * the recent average study time per day (50%)

+The predictions do not account for all variables so that actual study time will fluctuate around the target study time (config.studyTimeTarget), but with reasonable consistent study and cards of reasonably consistent difficulty (i.e. study time per review), it is hoped the variations will not be too large.

-The prediction of study time in the next 24 hours is problematic.
+The prediction of study time in the next 24 hours is most problematic.
 Initially, there is no record of historic performance on which to base the prediction.
 Also, actual performance varies from day to day.

 The estimate of study time in the next 24 hours assumes:
- * time per card will be the same as recent average
+ * time per card will be the same as recent average time per card
- * number of new cards will be the same as recent average
+ * number of new cards will be the same as recent average new cards per day

 Time per card is higher than time per review when cards are reviewed more than once per day.
 When the mix of cards reviewed includes more cards with